Take your rhythm playing to the next level and beyond!

 PS.
 The Dynamic Rhythm Guitar course will greatly improve your knowledge of the guitar and your ability to play it, giving you the skills to turn simple songs into beautiful, dynamic, and expressive works of art.

 PS.
-After you watch these DVDs, you’ll be able to make your rhythm playing roar with huge strums and whisper softly with sweet notes.
+After you watch these videos, you’ll be able to make your rhythm playing roar with huge strums and whisper softly with sweet notes.

 PS.
 If for any reason at all you’re not satisfied, you’re protected by my 100% “No Weasel Clauses” 60-Day GUARANTEE